Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Details on Conformal Embeddings and Conformal Mappings

 Let $(\cU, \eta_\bu)$ and $(\cX, \eta_\bx)$ be two Riemannian manifolds.
 We define a diffeomorphism $\mathbf{f}: \cU \to \cX$ to be a \textit{conformal diffeomorphism} if it pulls back the metric $\eta_\bx$ to be some non-zero scalar multiple of $\eta_\bu$ \cite{lee2018}.
 That is,

-for some smooth scalar function $\lambda \neq 0$.
-Many authors require $\lambda$ to be positive, but we allow it to be negative.
+for some smooth non-zero scalar function $\lambda$ on $\cU$.
 Furthermore, we define a smooth embedding $\bg: \cU \to \cX$ to be a \textit{conformal embedding} if it is a conformal diffeomorphism onto its image $(\bg(\cU), \eta_\bx)$, where $\eta_\bx$ is inherited from the ambient space $\cX$.

 In our context, $\cU \subseteq \bR^m$, $\cX = \bR^n$, and $\eta_\bu$ and $\eta_\bx$ are Euclidean metrics.
 This leads to an equivalent property (Eq. \eqref{eq:conformal_transformation}):

 This also guarantees that $\det [\mathbf{J}_{\mathbf{g}}^T \mathbf{J}_{\mathbf{g}}] = \lambda^{2m}$ is tractable, even when $\bg=\bg_k\circ ...\circ\bg_1$ is composed from several layers, as is needed for scalable injective flows.